psychemedia/middle-english-romances/havelock-the-dane.md

 " Grim, thou knowest thou art my thrall." " Yea, fair lord," quoth Grim, trembling at Godard's stern voice. " And I can slay thee if thou dost disobey me." " Yea, lord; but how have I offended you? " " Thou hast not yet; but I have a task for thee, and if thou dost it not, dire punishment shall fall upon thee."  " Lord, what is the work that I must do? " asked the poor fisherman. " Tarry: I will show thee."
 Then Godard went into the inner room of the tower, whence he returned leading a feir boy, who wept bitterly.
 "Take this boy secretly to thy house, and keep him there till dead of night; then launch thy boat, row out to sea, and fling him therein with an anchor round his neck, so that I shall see him never again."

-Grim lodked curiously at the weeping boy, and said: "What reward shall I have if I work this sin for you ?"
+Grim lodked curiously at the weeping boy, and said: "What reward shall I have if I work this sin for you?"

 Godard replied: " The sin will be on my head, as I am thy lord and bid thee do it; but I will make thee a freeman, noble and rich, and my friend, if thou wilt do his secretly and discreetly."